Groundswell Community Greenhouse and Gardens

 Spring Is Coming — And We’re Growing for You!

-As the days brighten and the greenhouse warms, our team is already nurturing a vibrant selection of plants for our Annual Spring Plant Sale, happening on Saturday, May 9, 2026 — Mother’s Day Weekend.
+As the days brighten and the greenhouse warms, our plant team is busy getting ready for our Annual Spring Plant Sale on Mother’s Day weekend, May 9th!

 What We’re Growing